danimatasd/MUJOCO-AIDL/README.md

 ### Hypothesis <a name="hypothesis2"></a>

-We hypothesize that, by using the PPO algorithm with reinforcement learning to train the Anybotics model, we can achieve a higher reward compared to baseline models trained with other reinforcement learning algorithms.
+We hypothesize that using the same algorithm used for the Half-cheetah with minimal changes and we will be able to make the Anymal-C walk forward.
 <br/>
 <br/>
 Also, we predict that by performing a hyperparameter sweep and optimizing the hyperparameters, we can further improve the performance of the model and achieve a higher reward.
-We expect that the hyperparameters such as the learning rate, discount factor, and batch size will have the most significant impact on the performance of the model, and tuning them appropriately will lead to a better-performing model.
-Additionally, we anticipate that by increasing the number of training episodes and using a larger replay buffer, we can help stabilize the training process and prevent the model from overfitting to recent experiences.
+We expect that the hyperparameters such as the learning rate, discount factor, and PPO epoch will have the most significant impact on the performance of the model, and tuning them appropriately will lead to a better-performing model.
+Additionally, we anticipate that by increasing the number of training episodes and using a larger replay buffer, we can help stabilize the training process.
 <br/>
 <br/>
- Overall, we believe that by combining the PPO algorithm with reinforcement learning and optimizing the hyperparameters, we can develop a more efficient and robust model that can achieve a higher reward in a variety of simulated environments.
+ Overall, we believe that by using the algorithm we developed for the half-cheetah and optimizing the hyperparameters for this particular case, we can develop an efficient and robust model that can achieve a high reward in a the simulated environment.
  <br/>
  <br/>